$2.167 Million In Community Project Funding For The Eurobodalla

 “This $2.167 million is yet another example of investment into regional NSW and our local communities by the NSW Government.

-“Eurobodalla Shire Council are also financially contribute to these community projects and with their team undertaking the work, we will see great outcomes across the local area,” Mr Constance said.
+“Eurobodalla Shire Council are also financially contributing to these community projects and with their team undertaking the work, we will see great outcomes across the local area,” Mr Constance said.

 Eurobodalla Mayor Liz Innes said it’s an absolutely brilliant result for the Eurobodalla community.